-I am Ishaq Mohammed, I am working as an Application Security Engineer at AppDirect, a leading end-to-end commerce platform that helps deliver any digital service, on any device, and accelerate time to market.
+Before joining TIAA, I worked as an Application Security Engineer at AppDirect, a leading end-to-end commerce platform that helps deliver digital services on any device and speeds up time to market.
 My responsibilities included application security engineering, automation, pentesting, and code reviews for AppDirect products.

-Prior to AppDirect, I was working as an Application Security Analyst at Qualys, a leading provider of information security and compliance cloud solutions.
-My role was to make sure the Qualys’s products and services are secure, safe and free from commonly seen client/server side vulnerabilities.
+Before AppDirect, I was an Application Security Analyst at Qualys, a leading provider of information security and compliance cloud solutions.
+My role involved ensuring that Qualys' products and services were secure, safe, and free from common client/server-side vulnerabilities.

-You can read about my work and learnings on my blog here
+On my blog, you can read about my work and my learnings.